-A customer churn feedback is a feedback that a company gets from the customers who have churned or canceled their subscription and left their service.
+Customer churn feedback is the feedback that a company gets from customers who have churned or canceled their subscriptions and left their service.
 It is an essential indicator for the company to understand the reasons for customer churn and how they can improve their product to prevent future customers from leaving and canceling.

 Customer churn is the act of terminating a customer relationship.
-This feedback is essential for the company to understand what customers are not satisfied with and how they can improve their service.
+This feedback is essential for the company to understand what customers are unsatisfied with and how they can improve their service.

 The basic reasons that customers churn are:

 - Product: We aren’t using the product anymore.

 - Competitor: We’re going to use X instead.